AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

     - link: https://www.reddit.com/r/factorio/comments/6wwkhx/comment/dmcea1c/
 }

 This does not of course not mean it's impossible, even if it's not as performant as vanilla Factorio.
-Mods have found beautiful ways around all kinds of obstacles, including these limitations, and have created all kinds great gameplay mechanics not thought plausable.
+Mods have found beautiful ways around all kinds of obstacles, including these limitations, and have created all kinds great gameplay mechanics once not thought plausable.

 ### A Short History of Electricity Overhauls